CleverCloud/doc.clever-cloud.com/deploy/addon/postgresql/pgpool.md

 ## Usage

+{{< alert "info" "Information:" >}}
-*Please note that to connect to pgpool-2, the default port 5432 **must** be used.
-So if you already have a different port set in your code, you have to change it or to simply remove the port setting in the connection config*
+Please note that to connect to Pgpool-II, the default port **5432** must be used.
+So if you already have a different port set in your code, you have to change it or simply remove the port from the connection information.
+{{< /alert >}}

 ### PHP using PDO